Dailies & Weeklies Introduction

 Weekly Mechanics

 Starting loadouts can include weapons not normally in the drop pool.
-Information on Party Gun, Sentry Gun, Ion Cannon and Eggplant can be found here.
+Information on Party Gun, Sentry Gun and Ion Cannon can be found on the weapons page, while the Eggplant has information on the NTT page.
 As of mid-2024 starting loadouts can also include cursed weapons as well as secondary weapons.

 The only difference in actual gameplay is that Vaults will automatically be destroyed upon entering a level to prevent players from switching crowns or use the Proto Chest.
 This means the entire run must be played with the starting crown, no matter how bad it is.